Thinking of solo travel but not sure where to start? START HERE!

 Every travel journal sitting on my top left-hand shelf holds many memories.

-My stack of travel journals... the green one for Cuba, the pale blue for the Baltics and the rainbow cover for Nigeria.
-That thick yellow-and-black one from a small shop in Jakarta details my illness in Lake Toba; the sleek orange trip diary from Bührer Stationers in Geneva kicked off a European tour; that tatty burgundy travel notebook was bought in preparation for my trip around the world.
+Just a few travel journal examples from my heaving stacks… the green one for Cuba, the pale blue for the Baltics and the rainbow cover for Nigeria.
+That thick yellow-and-black one from a small shop in Jakarta details my illness in Lake Toba; the once-sleek orange trip diary from Bührer Stationers in Geneva kicked off a European tour; that tatty burgundy travel notebook was bought in preparation for my trip around the world.

-I just have to glance at the shelf and visions of elephants and savannahs and wood fires tumble out, along with the perfume of rice and beans or the song of a toucan.
+I just have to glance at my shelf and visions of elephants and savannahs and wood fires tumble out, along with the perfume of rice and beans or the song of a toucan.

-But why keep a traveler's journal these days when there are so many other ways of collecting memories?
-You can write a blog, post photographs and travel quotes on social media, email your thoughts home...
-Why not just a digital journal or one of the popular travel diary apps?
+But why keep a travellers journal these days when there are so many other ways of collecting memories?
+You can write a blog, post photographs and travel quotes on social media, email your thoughts home… Why not just use a digital journal or one of the popular travel diary apps?

 Of course you can do that.